ArcticMC/Scenarios/descriptions.md

 > Whenever you eat a golden apple, your teammate will gain an absorption heart.

 ### Absorption Switch (L)
-> By left clicking on a golden apple, it will either switch to giving 2 hearts of absorption and 0 hearts of healing or the golden apple with heal 2 hearts without the absorption.
+> By left clicking on a golden apple, it will either switch to giving 2 hearts of absorption and 0 hearts of regeneration or a golden apple with heal 2 hearts without the absorption.
 Golden heads, when toggled to absorption on, will give out 2 hearts and heal whatever the host set the regeneration for golden heads (3-4 hearts).
 When absorption is toggled off, it will heal the normal health the golden head regeneration is set at.

 ### Achievement Hunters (H)
 > When you earn a certain achievement, you will either be rewarded or penalized for earning that achievement. /alist is the command.
 Heads for this game are disabled and only available through 2 achievements.